Brayahn/expenses/README.md

 # expenses

-A flutter Application which records transactions ()
+A flutter Application which records transactions and keeps track of the recorded details ()